lionelmace/ibmcloud-utils/satellite/README.md

     cp satellite.env.template satellite.env
     ```

-1. Edit satellite.env to make the adjustments that you want
+1. Edit satellite.env to edit the name of your location
     ```
-    vi satellite.env
+    export LOCATION_NAME=YOUR_LOCATION_NAME
     ```

 1. Run the script